The conformal logarithmic Laplacian on the sphere: Yamabe-type problems and Sobolev spaces: Introduction

 As a corollary of Theorem~\ref{main:thm} and Proposition~\ref{Prop:ConformalWithEuclidean}, we show that spherical harmonics induce eigenfunctions in the whole space for the logarithmic Laplacian plus a certain potential. \begin{corollary} Let $u\in C^\infty(\mathbb{S}^N)$ be a spherical harmonic and let $v=\iota(u)$ with $\iota$ as in \eqref{iotadef}.
 There is $\lambda>0$ such that

 and

 \end{corollary}

 The previous result can be applied to any closed-form expression for spherical harmonics, yielding explicit solutions to linear equations involving the logarithmic Laplacian in $\rn$ (see Remark~\ref{explicit:rmk}).
-Such formulas are of particular interest, as very few explicit solutions are currently known, even in bounded domains.
+Such formulas are of particular interest, as very few explicit solutions are currently known.
 See also Remark~\ref{constantsolsrmk} for a link between \eqref{E2} and a Yamabe-type problem.

 Next, we introduce a functional framework to study weak solutions of nonlinear problems.
 This is one of the main methodological contributions of this paper, since it is nontrivial to find a suitable Hilbert space that provides a meaningful setting for the weak formulations of nonlinear problems involving the logarithmic Laplacian in unbounded domains.
-In particular, one requires a suitable condition on the decay of functions at infinity to have a well-posed weak problem.
+In particular, one requires a suitable condition on the decay of functions at infinity to have a well-posed weak problem and good embedding properties.
 We show next that this condition can be stated in terms of an $L^2$-weighted norm with a logarithmic weight that belongs to the $A_2$ Muckenhoupt class (see Lemma~\ref{A2}).
 Let

 endowed with the norm

 induced by the inner product

 where